Newfoundland & Labrador’s Only Known Salt Dome

 On August 23, 2022, Canada and Germany signed an historic “Hydrogen Accord” in Stephenville, Newfoundland, a gateway to Europe at a time of heightened global energy concerns.

-As Russia continues to weaponize energy in its war with Ukraine, Canada is working with European partners to strengthen global energy security and accelerate the global clean energy transition.
+Canada is working with European partners to strengthen global energy security and accelerate the global clean energy transition.
 To these ends, Canada’s allies in Europe have initiated efforts to displace imports of Russian oil and gas in the short term while accelerating efforts to deploy renewable energy and clean hydrogen.

 The Canada-Germany Hydrogen Alliance commits the two countries to: